 Outreach and Prevention Programs

-The CPRC provides outreach and prevention programming in addition to the intervention services described above, to the IHCC community.
+In addition to the Intervention services above, and in an effort to more fully support the IHCC community, the CPRC provides both scheduled and requested Outreach and Prevention programming.
 This most always includes a component of psychoeducation, and may include postvention programming as necessary.

 Support/Topic Groups: Available for students only.
 Some may occur every academic year, others as-needed.
-Current groups will be posted on all social media platforms, as well as at the CPRC.
+Current groups will be posted on all social media platforms including the IHCC website, as well as at the CPRC office.
 Topics may include:

 - Balancing work, life & school,